-- Will there be criteria and processes established in the San Juan Forest/Public Land Plan Revisions to evaluate and administer existing and future water usage facilities on the Forest, especially in considering new and renewed Special Use Permits, FERC licenses and Ditch Bill Easements, including any potential for bypass flow requirements?
+- 1. Will there be criteria and processes established in the San Juan Forest/Public Land Plan Revisions to evaluate and administer existing and future water usage facilities on the Forest, especially in considering new and renewed Special Use Permits, FERC licenses and Ditch Bill Easements, including any potential for bypass flow requirements?
 If yes, what ideas can the Roundtable contribute towards shaping the plan?
 Key issues include: - a.
 Will, and if yes how will, the Plan Revision process address existing water facilities on Forest/Public Land, including those for both irrigation and other uses? - b.
 The process whereby modifications to existing water facilities may be made, or new irrigation and other water facilities may be established, on Forest/Public Land. - c.
-Will, and if yes how will the Forest/Public Land plan revisions address: - 1) Facilities on the Forest which were established before the creation of the Forest,
+Will, and if yes how will the Forest/Public Land plan revisions address: - 1) Facilities on the Forest which were established before the creation of the Forest.

-- 2) Changes in the permits for water facilities which are all or partially located on the Forest land but for which there is no change to diversion location or amount, and - Obtaining new Special Use Permits for water facilities located all or partially on the Forest land, but for which the diversion is not on Forest land nor are any streams on Forest land impacted. - 4) [Additional Items to be added by Steve Harris] - d.
-How any operations and maintenance plans that may be required in relationship to Forest/Public Land permits for water facilities on Public Land will be administered and established. - e.
-How the Forest/Public Land plan revisions could incorporate Colorado's In-Stream Flow ("ISF") Program, and how the ISF could be utilized to meet Forest/Public Land resource goals - f.
+- 2) Changes in the permits for water facilities which are all or partially located on the Forest land but for which there is no change to diversion location or amount, and - 3) Obtaining new Special Use Permits for water facilities located all or partially on the Forest land, but for which the diversion is not on Forest land nor are any streams on Forest land impacted. - d.
+How any operations and maintenance plans that may be required in relationship to Forest/Public Land permits for water facilities on Public Land will be administered. - e.
+How the Forest/Public Land plan revisions could incorporate Colorado's In-Stream Flow ("ISF") Program. - f.
 The water quality criteria to be utilized by the Public Land Agencies in Plan revisions.
-Will the standards set by the Colorado Water Quality .Control Commission or will other standards be used? - g.
+Will the standards set by the Colorado Water Quality Control Commission or will other standards be used? - g.
 How permitting for uses other than water facilities on USFS land, such as livestock grazing and timbering, interrelates with water issues. - h.
-How water and water-related resources can be protected while still accommodating a broad range of land management activities such as recreation, fuels reduction, grazing, wildlife habitat protection, timber harvest, energy development, water development, and watershed restoration. - i.
-Whether any areas of Forest land remain for study for special designation, such as wilderness areas or wild and scenic river designations. - j.
-Whether there are locations on Federal land needing special emphasis for water-related issues such as municipal watersheds, gold medal waters and areas with sensitive or endangered fish species, special wildlife needs, or a water-quality emphasis.
-If special water emphasis areas are identified, what are concerns about current and future land management practices?
-Can the process of identifying special emphasis areas be adaptable enough to target new opportunities as an increased knowledge base develops. - 2.
+How water and water-related resources can be protected while still accommodating a broad range of land management activities such as recreation, fuels reduction, grazing, wildlife habitat protection, timber harvest, energy development, water development, and watershed restoration. - Whether any areas of Forest land remain for study for special designation, such as wilderness areas or wild and scenic river designations. - j.
+Whether there are locations on Federal land needing special emphasis for water-related issues?
+If special water emphasis areas are identified, are there any concerns about current and future land management practices. - 2.
 Will, and if yes, how will the plans address a collaborative framework for resolving longstanding litigation over USFS reserved water rights in Water Division 7? - 3.
-How revisions can be sensitive to and address any water compact issues identified by the State of Colorado, and others. - 4.
+How revisions can be sensitive to and address any water compact issues identified by the State of Colorado. - 4.
 How endangered species issues can be addressed by the Revisions, in cooperation with the State of Colorado and others. - 5.
-Will the Plans discuss the need for any water use limitations for the Piedra "Wilderness Study" area ?

-- 6. What are the water-related plans of the Roundtable Participants that might affect Federal lands during the life of the upcoming land management plans? - 7.
+Will the Plans discuss the need for any water use limitations for the Piedra "Wilderness Study" area? - 6.
+What are the water-related plans of the Roundtable Participants that might affect Federal lands during the life of the upcoming land management plans? - 7.
 Clarification of language in the existing plans: - a.
-The term "favorable conditions of waterflow." - b.
+The term "favorable conditions of waterflow."

+b.
 "Special Use Permits, easements, rights-of-way, and similar authorizations for use of NFS lands shall contain conditions and stipulations to maintain instream or bypass flows necessary to fulfill all National Forest uses and purposes".
-FLPMA 3-47. - c.
-"Water Quality"
+FMP 3-47.